Scientific Name

 Origin

-The native range of Cleistocactus strausii is the high mountain region of the Department Tarija in Bolivia at elevations between 4,920 and 9,840 feet (1,500 and 3,000 m).
+The native range of Cleistocactus strausii is in the high mountain region of the Tarija Department in Bolivia at elevations between 4,920 and 9,840 feet (1,500 and 3,000 m).

 Description

-Cleistocactus strausii is a columnar cactus with slender cylindrical grey-green stems with around 25 ribs and densely covered with areoles and clusters of spines.
-The stems grow up to 10 feet (3 m) tall and only about 2.5 inches (6 cm) in diameter, often branching at the base.
-Each areole bears 4 yellow-brown central spines and 20 shorter white radial spines.
-The central spines are up to 2 inches (5 cm) long.
+Cleistocactus strausii is a columnar cactus with slender, cylindrical, grey-green stems with around 25 ribs and densely covered with areoles and clusters of spines.
+The stems can grow up to 10 feet (3 m) tall and only about 2.5 inches (6 cm) in diameter, often branching at the base.
+Each areole bears 4 yellow-brown central spines and 20 shorter, white radial spines.
+The central spines can measure up to 2 inches (5 cm) in length.

 Older plants, over 18 inches (45 cm) tall, produce deep red to burgundy flowers in late summer.
-They are cylindrical, up to 3.2 inches (8 cm) long, and emerge horizontally and radially from the stem.
+The flowers are cylindrical, and emerge horizontally and radially from the stem.
+They can reach a length of up to 3.2 inches (8 cm).

 Hardiness